Stanleyville (film)

-is a 2021 Canadian dark comedy film directed by Maxwell McCabe-Lokos (in his directorial debut) from a screenplay he co-wrote with Rob Benvie.
+Stanleyville is a 2021 Canadian dark comedy film directed by Maxwell McCabe-Lokos (in his directorial debut) from a screenplay he co-wrote with Rob Benvie.
 It stars Susanne Wuest, Cara Ricketts, Christian Serritiello, George Tchortov, Adam Brown, and Julian Richings.
 The film premiered at the Fantasia International Film Festival on August 15, 2021, and was released in theaters on April 22, 2022.
 It received generally positive reviews from critics.

 Premise

 Maria Barbizan, Bofill Pancreas, Andrew Frisbee Jr., Felicie Arkady, and Manny Jumpcannon are five strangers participating in an eight-round competition for an orange SUV.
 Maria is a married mother of one.
 She decided to step away from her dull life after she saw a hawk fly into her office window.
 The invitation to the competition from a strange gentleman named Homunculus gave her a sense of purpose, believing that she was specifically selected to compete.
 In the first game, the players are asked to blow and pop as many balloons as they can.
 While Andrew lies about his score to win the round, Maria admits that she was unable to blow and pop a single balloon.
 The second game is on cognitive sequencing.
 Felicie wins the round, though some players, including Maria, struggle to complete it.

 The third round is a two-hour challenge to write a motivational anthem.
 Homunculus locks them in the room, and Maria demands the other players stay, fearing the risk of disqualification.
 Maria notices a quote by explorer Henry Morton Stanley, which reads, "Granted that I know little of my real self, still, I am the best evidence for myself."
 She performs the quote in the form of a hum when Homunculus returns.
 Manny hurts his finger for an injury point, but he does not receive it, and the third point is given to Andrew.
 The next round asks for the creation of a telecommunications device in less than fourteen hours.
 Felicie wins the point by simply presenting Andrew's phone as her device.
 Homunculus says the fifth round is to give him someone else's ear lobe.
 Manny mishears the task and cuts off his own.
 Bofill cuts off Manny's other ear lobe and wins the point.